 Students represent clients in District, Superior, Federal and Bankruptcy courts, and handle a variety of cases, including landlord/tenant issues; consumer protection; defense of foreclosure; repossession and collection actions; impact litigation for low income clients; and all stages of criminal defense of misdemeanors and felonies, including trials and sentencing.

-UNH Law's clinical professors provide an overview of the school's 2013 summer clinical opportunities.
+UNH Law's professors provide an overview of our 2014 summer clinical opportunities.

 UNH School of Law Clinics started with a vision